Equimultiplicity in Hilbert-Kunz theory

 In particular, the set is infinite. \end{proposition}

-Our applications demonstrate that in Hilbert-Kunz theory equimultiplicity is a far more restrictive condition than equimultiplicity in Hilbert-Samuel theory.
-This fits well with our understanding of Hilbert-Kunz multiplicity as a finer invariant; when there are many more possible values it is less likely for the values at two points to coincide.
+Our applications demonstrate that in Hilbert--Kunz theory equimultiplicity is a far more restrictive condition than equimultiplicity in Hilbert--Samuel theory.
+This fits well with our understanding of Hilbert--Kunz multiplicity as a finer invariant; when there are many more possible values it is less likely for the values at two points to coincide.

-The presented applications were obtained in the Brenner-Monsky hypersurface because we used on Monsky's computations in \cite{MonskyQP}.
-Potentially the theory can applied to any other example where the Hilbert-Kunz multiplicity was computed in a family (e.g., \cite{MonskyQL}); we chose the simplest and the most understood family.
+The presented applications were obtained in the Brenner--Monsky hypersurface because we use Monsky's computations in \cite{MonskyQP}.
+Potentially the theory can applied to any other example where the Hilbert--Kunz multiplicity was computed in a family (e.g., \cite{MonskyQL}); we chose the simplest and the best understood family.

-It is also worth to highlight a very surprising corollary (Corollary~\ref{weakly f-regular}) obtained by combining Theorem~\ref{HK intro} with Proposition~\ref{HK functions} that gives a criterion for equality of the entire Hilbert-Kunz functions of $\mf p$ and $\mf m$. \begin{corollary} Let $(R, \mf m)$ be a weakly F-regular excellent local domain and let $\mf p$ be a prime ideal such that $R/\mf p$ is regular.
-Then $\ehk (\mf m) = \ehk(\mf p)$ if and only if the entire Hilbert-Kunz functions (not just the limits!) of $R$ and $R_\mf p$ coincide. \end{corollary}
+It is also worth to highlight a very surprising corollary (Corollary~\ref{weakly f-regular}), obtained by combining Theorem~\ref{HK intro} with Proposition~\ref{HK functions}, that gives a criterion for equality of the entire Hilbert--Kunz functions of $\mf p$ and $\mf m$. \begin{corollary} Let $(R, \mf m)$ be a weakly F-regular excellent local domain and let $\mf p$ be a prime ideal such that $R/\mf p$ is regular.
+Then $\ehk (\mf m) = \ehk(\mf p)$ if and only if the entire Hilbert--Kunz functions (not just the limits!) of $R$ and $R_\mf p$ coincide. \end{corollary}

 Last, I want to remark that the presented theory has recently found an application in Linquan Ma's breakthrough on Lech's conjecture (\cite{Ma}).
-As a key ingredient of his proof, Ma showed that perfect ideals are Hilbert-Kunz equimultiple.
+As a key ingredient of his proof, Ma showed that perfect ideals are Hilbert--Kunz equimultiple.